Did Life Change My Hair Or Did My Hair Change My Life?

 SHORTER, AND SHORTER

 The shortest I've had my hair cut as an adult (a.k.a may malay na, as they say) was during my teenage years when I moved to a new high school.
-The nun-run school had rules, or rather, rules that were actually followed, rules that would merit an actual punishment if caught broken.
+The nun-run school had rules, or rather, rules that were actually followed, and rules that would merit an actual punishment if caught broken.
+In elementary, you could say that I did think rules were meant to be broken.

 I soon realized, though, that it wasn't a matter of whether it was allowed in school or not.
 It was more an issue of budget or a hair dye resource constraint.
 Thankfully, the DIY boxes were prevalent at that time, and within student's allowance's reach.

-Verdict: At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is the reason why I didn't go for anything drastic.
+The verdict?
+At a time when I wasn't yet fully-formed as a person, perhaps I also wasn't fully committed to anything yet, which I believe is ALSO the reason why I didn't go for anything drastic.
 So in this case, I may as well say that it was life that influenced my hair choices.

 THE BLONDE LIFESTYLE